jonathan-s/django-sockpuppet/docs/reflexes.md

 StimulusReflex.setupDeclarativeReflexes()
 ```

-If you need to re-scan the DOM after a jQuery operation, you'll need to use the [jquery-events-to-dom-events](https://www.npmjs.com/package/jquery-events-to-dom-events) npm package.
-This library lets you delegate the events you need so that you can write a DOM event handler for it.
-In that event handler, call StimulusReflex.setupDeclarativeReflexes\(\) to pick up any new data-reflex attributes.

 ## Reflex Classes

 StimulusReflex makes the following properties available to the developer inside Reflex actions:

 {% tabs %}
-{% tab title="Ruby" %}
-* `connection` - the ActionCable connection
-* `channel` - the ActionCable channel
-* `request` - an `ActionDispatch::Request` proxy for the socket connection
-* `session` - the `ActionDispatch::Session` store for the current visitor
-* `url` - the URL of the page that triggered the reflex
-* `element` - a Hash like object that represents the HTML element that triggered the reflex
-{% endtab %}

 {% tab title="Python" %}
 * `consumer` - the websocket connection from django channels.
 * `request` - a django request object